John-Nik/portfolio/README.md

 **0.4.2:** In the footer, fixed the github icon's redirect from the mailto to the correct github link

 **0.4.3:** Added the tetris background game using react's capabilities.
 It's interactive, but not playable

+**0.4.4:** Fixed up the tetris game to show the bombs around each dug up block